lilyhoanghg/MCQA/README.md

 This repository is a guide to using the dataset, as instroduced in our paper: Lily Hoang, Fiona Liausvia, Liu Yan, and Thanh-Son Nguyen, *Semi-Automated Construction of Complex Knowledge Base Question Answering Dataset using Large Language Model*, ECML PKDD 2024.

-Source code for MCQA dataset construction using an automated KG sampling approach is also shared in this repository.

 # Set up iMKG movie knowledge graph
 Download the knowledge graph data file iMKG.ttl included in the [download link above](https://drive.google.com/drive/folders/1q9ww9iSM52V5kGaFXw3q8-6cjCDP7YMq?usp=sharing).